apache/nuttx/configs/README.txt

 		CONFIG_NET_TCP_READAHEAD_BUFSIZE - Size of TCP read-ahead buffers CONFIG_NET_NTCP_READAHEAD_BUFFERS - Number of TCP read-ahead buffers (may be zero)
+		CONFIG_NET_TCPURGDATA - Determines if support for TCP urgent data notification should be compiled in.
+Urgent data (out-of-band data) is a rarely used TCP feature that is very seldom would be required.
 		CONFIG_NET_UDP - UDP support on or off CONFIG_NET_UDP_CHECKSUMS - UDP checksums on or off CONFIG_NET_UDP_CONNS - The maximum amount of concurrent UDP